 These parents are asking for their future nanny to stay in character as a Disney princess while on the job

 Bet you woke up this morning thinking you’d heard everything when it came to zany stuff that fellow parents do.
 PSYCH.
 You haven’t heard everything until you’ve heard about these parents who have the most bizarre expectation of their future nanny.
-That is, that she come to work daily dressed as (and acting like) a revolving cast of Disney princesses.
+That is, that she come to work daily dressed as and acting like a revolving cast of princesses from everyone’s favorite Disney movies.

 No, we’re not kidding.
 Yes, you should sit down for this.